GallagherSecurity/cc-rest-docs/training/README.md

 Sometimes the server also requires a proof of identity from the client.
 This does not happen when using most web sites because (continuing the bank example) your bank has not pinned your client
 certificate:  it does not care where you are coming from.
 But APIs should operate more securely than web sites so our recommendation is to turn it on.
-Section TODO_LINK18 talks about client certificates.
+[A later section](#client-side-certificates) talks about client certificates.

 > **It is important to know the difference between the two certificate checks, and to know that they
 > are completely independent**.
 If the client does not trust the server, Command Centre will not